gokubi/policies/citizen_code_of_conduct.md

 ## 7. Reporting Guidelines

 If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a Kairos Community Organizer as soon as possible.
-At a Kairos Community event, please get yourself safe and follow the reporting guidelines here: https://github.com/gokubi/policies/blob/master/reporting_guidelines.md Outside of an in-person event, please contact Lesley Carmichael (luxelife@gmail.com) or Steve Andersen (steve@gokubi.com).
+At a Kairos Community event, please get yourself safe and follow the [reporting guidelines](https://gokubi.github.io/policies/reporting_guidelines.html).
+Outside of an in-person event, please contact Lesley Carmichael (luxelife@gmail.com) or Steve Andersen (steve@gokubi.com).
 Please consider it your responsibilty to report unacceptable behavior as close to the time of occurrence as possible.

 Additionally, Kairos Community Organizers are available to help community members engage with local law enforcement or to otherwise help those experiencing unacceptable behavior feel safe.